 Patrick Naylor

 I'm an Assistant Professor in the Department of Mathematics & Statistics at McMaster University.
 Previously, I was an NSERC Postdoctoral Fellow at Princeton University, and I completed my PhD at the University of Waterloo under the supervision of Doug Park.My research interests are in low-dimensional and geometric topology.
-My non-research interests include running, cycling, and drinking too much coffee.With Caroline Junkins and Lee Van Brussel, I am running a summer program on 3D printing for mathematics education.
-You can find more information under Printing.
+My non-research interests include running, cycling, and drinking too much coffee.You can find more information about my 3D printing interests under Printing.

 (Above: the model of a 120-cell currently hanging in the M3 atrium at UW)